lexi-compiler/docs/index.md

 # Language-Independent IR (Intermediate Representation)

 Lexi provides all this magic by providing an IR that acts as an abstraction between individual programming languages and target execution platforms.
 Having an IR is not a new concept; as mentioned earlier, Microsoft has done this.
-The JVM itself executes bytecode, which is an intermediate representation itself.
+The JVM executes bytecode&mdash;itself an intermediate representation.

 What I'm doing new is implementing this concept for multi-language and multi-target support.
 I'm not sure why this hasn't already been done&mdash;perhaps language communities are too focused on their own languages without focusing on interoperability between platforms.